-Being the absolute highlight of every World Cup season, the Hahnenkamm races in Kitzbühel are set to begin on January 20th 2023 and last until January 22th 2023.
-Two downhill runs and a slalom are on the program for the 83nd edition.
+Being the absolute highlight of every World Cup season, the Hahnenkamm races in Kitzbühel are set to begin on January 24th and last until January 26th 2025.
+Downhill, Super-G and Slalom are on the program for the 85nd edition.
 The prize money this year is once again the highest of the entire season: almost one million euros will be distributed in total.
-The winners of the races alone will each receive just under 100,000 euros.
+The winners of the races alone will each receive just 100,000 euros.

 Downhill on the Streif

-The highlight of the Kitzbühel weekend is the spectacular Streif downhill race, which will take place on Friday, January 20, and Saturday, January 21, starting at 11:30.
+The highlight of the Kitzbühel weekend is the spectacular Streif downhill race, which will take place on Saturday, January 25, starting at 11:30.
 With jumps of up to 80 meters, maximum inclines of 80% and speeds as fast as 140 kilometers per hour, the course offers as much excitement as one can possibly expect.

 Referring to the Mausefalle, Steilhang and Hausbergkante, even 5-time champion Didier Cuche once said „I think we're crazy!“.
 With bad weather, the course can get extremely dangerous, with severe falls happening frequently on the Streif.